-MCL Waste Diversion & Recycling
+Waste Diversion & Recycling

-Whether your company is looking to improve your existing sustainability program, or you’re looking to get started, MCL Sustainable Solutions can assist you from start to finish.
+Whether your company is looking to improve your existing sustainability program or looking to get started, MCL Sustainable Cleaning Solutions can assist you from start to finish.
 A well run recycling and waste diversion program can save you money on waste disposal costs by diverting recyclables and organics from a landfill.
 It can be a visual statement to your employees, customers and the community about your overall sustainability efforts.
 A waste diversion program can also meet government and corporate requirements.
 MCL has partnered with the Recycling Council of Ontario and together, we are pleased to review your objectives in detail.

 Composting plays a key role in achieving any zero waste initiatives.
 Composting is a biological process of breaking up organic matter such as food waste, coffee grounds, landscape waste, and paper (among other materials), and is sometimes described as “nature’s way of recycling.”
 Diverting compost can dramatically reduce the anaerobic decay of food in landfills, which releases methane and increases global warming.

-Zero Waste is defined by the Zero Waste International Alliance as “Designing and managing products and processes to systematically avoid and eliminate the volume and toxicity of waste and materials, conserve and recover all resources, and not burn or bury them.
+Zero waste is defined by the Zero Waste International Alliance as “Designing and managing products and processes to systematically avoid and eliminate the volume and toxicity of waste and materials, conserve and recover all resources, and not burn or bury them.
 Implementing Zero Waste will eliminate all discharges to land, water or air that are a threat to planetary, human, animal or plant health.”

 Waste can be diverted from going to the landfill by making procurement choices which consider source and packaging reduction; by implementing a recycling program for all recyclable materials in the facility; and by composting the materials which are eligible, such as food and landscape waste (even paper towels are compostable!).
 Finally it’s time to “close the circle” by purchasing items with post-consumer recycled content – before starting the whole process over from the beginning.